theholla/bikerides4u.com/README.md

 TODO:

 - [~] Fire map marker click when user clicks on ride in list
-- [] Display actual ride locations on map (need to implement backend for location service)
+- [] Display actual ride locations on map (need to complete backend for location service)
 - [] Cache response from Shift2Bikes API based on "start" query param

 ## Cool ideas for later